syncfusion-content/xamarin.ios-docs/xamarin-ios/SfDataGrid/Column-Sizer.md

 ### Refreshing ColumnSizer for SfDataGrid at runtime

-You can refresh the column sizing for SfDataGrid columns by using [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.
+You can refresh the column sizing for `SfDataGrid.Columns` by using [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-ios/sfdatagrid/Syncfusion.SfDataGrid.iOS~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.

-The following code example guides how to refresh `ColumnSizer` at runtime in SfDataGrid.
+Consider that `ColumnSizer.Auto` is applied to the SfDataGrid.
+If in case the underlying values are changed in run time, you can refresh the ColumnSizer as shown below.

 {% highlight c# %}
 SfDataGrid dataGrid;